barcelo2/Tabs/README.md

 ## Project description
 Open different tabs by targeting the container and adding or removing class of 'active' from buttons and articles.
 Methods used:
--Target the container
+- Target the container
--Click Event Listener
+- Click Event Listener
--Add and remove a class
+- Add and remove a class
--Use dataset
+- Use dataset